Margaret Wilson Scholarship

-Applications are now open for the 2022 scholar.
-More information on the criteria and how to apply for this scholarship can be found here – https://awla.org.nz/awla-new-scholarship-2022/.
+Application is now open for 2025 Margaret Wilson Scholarship.
+More information on the criteria and how to apply for this scholarship can be found here – https://awla.org.nz/margaret-wilson-scholarship-2025/

 Donations